dapplooker/dapplooker-substreams/README.md

 - Include the graph-out module in your lib.rs file.

+- The graph_out function calls the to_entity_changes() method on the Tables object because it wants to store the entity changes in a database.
+The Tables object contains a table for each entity type, and the to_entity_changes() method will add the entity changes to the appropriate table.

+- Once the entity changes have been added to the table, they can be queried and analyzed using graph analytics tools.

 ```
 #[substreams::handlers::map]
 pub fn graph_out(map_trx: TransactionList, map_block: BlockHeader, map_contract: ContractList) -> Result<EntityChanges, substreams::errors::Error> {